Zer0-bit/gaggiuino/README.md

 7. After the upload is finished get the card out and power cycle the LCD.
 8. You should see temp readings on your screen if everything went according to plan.
     >*Don't forget to test the thermocouple/relay combo operation, apply some heat to the thermocouple end and see whether the relay led operates in HIGH/LOW modes*
+    >
+    >*Due to the way the Arduino design works as well as the nature of how the on-board ADC functions in order to avoid a loop in regards to the **BREW MODE** it's required to connect the pins A0 -> GND, this is only needed if the ACS712 sensor board is not connected to the Arduino.*

 **At this point if all the above works as expected you're ready to install it all inside the machine.
 For this we'll need to prepare some splitters that we'll use to connect to the Gaggia internals without introducing any permanent modifications so in the event of a desire to revert to stock it's a few disconnects away!**